-The key functions here are λI, which quantifies the feedback of immune proliferation upon itself (e.g., via cytokine-dependent enhancement of the Th2 response) and σP, which quantifies the negative feedback of parasite growth on Th2 proliferation (e.g., via immunomodulation).
+The parameter bi captures the non-parasite induction of Th-i immunity; we might expect that b1 is larger in the mesocosm than in the lab, as the hosts are exposed to a wider variety of microbes.
+The term ciP/(Ci+P) captures the induction of Th-i immunity by T. muris.
+The term (siTi2)/(Si2+Ti2) captures self-promotion of Th-i immunity by, for example, production of cytokines (e.g., IL-13, IFN-γ).
+The term Iij/(Iij+Tj) captures cross-inhibition of Th-i immunity by Th-j cells.
+Existing theory-data syntheses give reasonable starting estimates for many of the parameters of these self-promotion and cross-inhibition terms (Schrom 2020), as well as identifying straightforward extensions of these models that more explicitly incorporate the interactions of, e.g., master regulator transcription factors (GATA3 and T-bet) with both cytokines and T-cell populations (Yates 2004, van den Ham & de Boer 2008, Schrom 2020).
+Parasite biomass growth rate is presumed to be density dependent aPP1-PKP, and parasites are killed by effector cells activated by Th2 cells at a rate proportional to e2T2.
+Note that negative feedback processes in this model come primarily through the parasite growth terms, whereas positive feedback processes dominate the immune terms.

-Analysis of this simple model indicates that these functions have to take particular shapes in order to produce Allee effects, a key hypothesis we can test with our data.
-Moreover, the magnitude of the parameters of these functions will provide information about the relative strengths of different negative and positive feedbacks.
-Critically, these functions cannot be directly measured empirically, and must instead be estimated by fitting the model to observed data.
+While we can use existing estimates of the parameters of this model to gain some preliminary insights, evidence for changes in the strength of positive and negative feedback mechanisms across genotypes will be revealed by fitting the model to observed data.
 In this case, the most relevant data are the various measures of Th2ness and parasite biomass, which map onto predictions of Fig. 2 and are measured directly from the serial culls and indirectly from fecal egg counts.

 We will use iterated filtering {Ionides, 2006 #6880;Breto, 2018 #7870} to fit the dynamical system specified by equation (1) to the experimental data.
 Fitting is a well-studied problem {He, 2010 #6876;Ionides, 2006 #6880;Breto, 2018 #7870}, and existing software packages (e.g., pomp {King, 2016 #7871} provide considerable flexibility for estimating the parameters of dynamical systems from noisy, incomplete data.
-Specifically, we will use iterated filtering to fit models with different functional forms for λI and σP, to the data.
-Functions we will evaluate include linear (e.g., λI=λ0I), accelerating (e.g., λI=λ0I2), saturating (e.g., λI=λ0Ih+I), and sigmoidal (e.g., e.g.,λI=λ0eIh+eI.
-These different models represent hypotheses about the processes that drive immune-parasite dynamics.
-The fitting process will thus test our hypothesis that variation in infection duration is driven by Allee effects by evaluating the weight of evidence for functional forms that generate Allee effects.
-Evidence for Allee effects will be evaluated using Akaike information criteria.
-In addition, we will evaluate the magnitude of dynamical feedbacks using the estimates of the parameters across each dose-by-strain combination.
+The fitting process will thus test our hypothesis that variation in infection duration is driven by Allee effects by estimating the magnitude of the parameters that underlie positive and negative feedbacks in the model.

 Expected outcomes and potential pitfalls.
 The work proposed under this Aim is relatively low risk and high reward.
 We anticipate that the primary challenges would arise from the complexity of our in vivo experiments.
 However, we have experience with all of the protocols required {Budischak, 2018 #7744;Leung, 2018 #7710;van Leeuwen, 2019 #7862}, including prior immunological dose-response work {Fairlie-Clarke, 2015 #7872;Metcalf, 2011 #6604}.
 We therefore do not anticipate difficulty in completing the experiments.
 Furthermore, we expect the experimental data per se to represent an important advance: a nuanced understanding of how rates of immune response induction as well as outcome of infection depend upon host genotype and dose will be of broad interest in immunology.